Fliplet/fliplet-cli/docs/API/components/dynamic-container.md

 });
 ```

-Note that we used the [findWithCursor](/API/fliplet-datasources.html#fetch-all-records-from-a-data-source) method instead of `find` to let the system manage pagination when the data is displayed in a repeated list.
+Note that we used the [findWithCursor](/API/fliplet-datasources.html#fetch-all-records-from-a-data-source) method instead of `find` to let the system manage pagination when the data is displayed in a list repeater.

 For more details, check the JS API documentation for the [findWithCursor](/API/fliplet-datasources.html#fetch-all-records-from-a-data-source) method.